lucianodelaiglesia/Tempedia/README.md

     * Tap on a Temtem from the list to view it's detailed information.
     * Use the navigation buttons at the top of the screen to switch between the different sections: Stats, Techniques, Evolutions, and Locations.
 4. **Techniques:**
-    * In the techniques section, you can see the techniques that the temtem can learn.
+    * In the techniques section, you can see the techniques that the Temtem can learn.
     * Tap on a technique to see more details.
 5. **Evolution:**
-    * In the evolutions section, you can see the evolution path of the temtem.
+    * In the evolutions section, you can see the evolution path of the Temtem.
-    * Also, you can see the evolution tree of the temtem.
+    * Also, you can see the evolution tree of the Temtem.
 6. **Locations (Coming Soon):**
     *   In the locations section, you'll find a list of areas where the Temtem appears.
     *   Tap on the "Show Map" button to view a detailed map of the location, highlighting the Temtem's habitats.